"Karen Lasby, It was always a pleasure to work with you and so many other top notch folks. Without you our union couldn’t have been as strong."

 Despite the efforts of many to improve the safety and working conditions of transportation workers across the country, accidents still claim lives every year.
 Recognizing the emotional and financial needs of the families left behind, we are proud to introduce our Memorial Scholarship Program designed to help provide for a college or trade school education for the children of a transportation worker killed in the line of duty.
 “Our first recipients are the children of fallen UTUIA Brother and SMART TD member, Troy Jordan.
 We are proud to have an opportunity to serve our fallen brother and to honor his legacy with this award.” said UTUIA President Ken Laugel.
 You can read more about the first awards as well as a video of the Memorial scholarship announcement by clicking here.

 Each year 50 lucky students are randomly chosen to receive up to four years of scholarship funds.
 In 2015, we raised the amount of the award from $500.00 to $1,000.00 for each of those four years.
+In 2016, We continued our support by increasing the scholarships to $2000.00 per year!!
 We also increased the current recipients awards to match that amount.
-Over the course of time, we have paid out over 1.8 million dollars in scholarships!
+Over the course of time, we have paid out over 2 million dollars in scholarships!
 To learn more, click on one of the links below:

 In 1967, Brotherhood of Railroad Trainmen (BRT) Field Supervisors established an annual scholarship at Buena Vista University, Storm Lake, Iowa, in honor of the latecholarship is in recognition of the service rendered by Mr. Eilers to the Brotherhood of Railroad Trainmen, and Mr. Eilers’ interest in Buena Vista University.